dsc-metu/Motivational-App/README.md

 ## Workshop Content

-In this app, aim is to learn some basic UI elements using Material App.
+In this app, aim is to learn some basic UI elements using Material App such as
   - Scaffold
   - App Bar
   - Center
   - Image

-How to add app icons.
+  - And how to add app icons.

 ## Resource for the App Icon